This post may contain affiliate links which won’t change your price but will share some commission.

 That’s right…beer!
-And not just any beer, but a clean, crisp, full-bodied lager beer called a lager.
+And not just any beer, but a clean, crisp, full-bodied beer called a lager.
 I used the Yingling brand lager for this recipe, but you can choose any lager (or beer) you’d like,

 Beer Brined Pork Chops Ingredients

 - Worcestershire Sauce

 To make the brine, simply add all of the ingredients to a large zip-top bag, close it, and squeeze the bag to mix everything together.

 Next, add the pork chops and close the bag.
 Place the bag in a shallow dish and allow them to marinate for 8-12 hours.

 Flip the bag halfway through the marinating time to make sure all sides of the chops have equal time to soak up the brine.

 What type of pork chop is best for grilling?

 I like to use a bone-in RIB CHOP when I grill pork chops.
 I find the bone-in rib chop helps keep the meat moister.

 I grill these Rib Chops until they are at an internal temperature is 145° which ensures that they are fully cooked, but not overcooked.
 And it’s fine if the meat is a little bit pink on the inside; that way you’ll know you are getting a moist and delicious chop.